 The Centers for Disease Control and Prevention (CDC) is saying that chopped Romaine lettuce from Yuma, Arizona, likely caused the E. coli outbreak that sickened at least 35 people across 11 states as of April 12.
-According to a report on Forbes.com, officials say the best thing to do right now is to avoid eating Romaine lettuce altogether unless you know for sure that it did not come from Yuma.
+According to news outlets, officials say the best thing to do right now is to avoid eating Romaine lettuce altogether unless you know for sure that it did not come from Yuma.
 This includes whole lettuce as well as pieces including those found in salad mixes and bagged salads.
 If you are not sure whether the lettuce is Romaine, toss it, because it’s better to be safe than sorry.

 Toward the end of 2017 and earlier this year, the Public Health Agency of Canada and Consumer Reports issued an alert about Romaine lettuce and advised consumers against eating this lettuce when it seemed to be the source of a Shiga toxin-producing E. coli outbreak that affected 15 states in the U.S. and five provinces in Canada.
 Of the 17 reported cases between Nov.
 15 and Dec.
 8 of 2017, three were in California.
 In Canada, one person died and 17 were hospitalized as a result of this outbreak.